Dynamic and Static Operator Library Build

 • Static library integration

-find_package(${vendor_name} REQUIRED # ${vendor_name} is the name of the operator package generated after compilation.
+find_package(${vendor_name} REQUIRED # ${vendor_name} is the name of the OPP generated.

-PATHS ${CUST_PKG_PATH} # ${CUST_PKG_PATH} indicates the path for storing the operator package generated after compilation.
+PATHS ${CUST_PKG_PATH} # ${CUST_PKG_PATH} is the path for storing the OPP generated.

 NO_DEFAULT_PATH